Our amazing Mainsponsors:

 Time, good humor and the urge to make really cool games.

 In addition, a computer (laptop) and periphery (mouse, keyboard, headphones) and all necessary cables and adapters.

 A sleeping bag and camping mat for the night.

 Of course you can bring anything else you need to make games, whether it's a notepad, your blender or plasticine.

 Do you provide workstations?

-Yes, the organizers of the Global Game Jam will be Friday evening sent a greeting to all locations and specify a subject.
+Yes, the organizers of the Global Game Jam will send a presentation to all locations and specify the topic on friday evening.
 For the sake of the jam, sticking to the topic is strongly encouraged.